 Florence is home to bistecca alla Fiorentina aka steak so put that on your must-eat list, along with gelato of course!
 Visit the Central Market on one of the mornings you’re there – it’s an incredible food market!
 Take a food tour for an introduction to local food and tips you’ll be able to use for the rest of your holiday.
 If you’re overwhelmed at the food options and not sure how to identify the “best” gelateria or sandwich place for lunch – what with so many options! – get the Eat Florence app to guide you.
 Florence is also a great place to take a cooking course!

 Visit Florence’s San Lorenzo market, a place I’ve acquired many bags, belts and shoes, but beware: some people feel like they’re in a tourist trap.
-For more local shops head to the Oltrarno neighborhood on the other side of the river, and shop for jewelry, hats, silk, or take these suggestions to visit some artisans.
+For more local shops head to the Oltrarno neighborhood on the other side of the river, and shop for leather, jewelry, silk, or take these suggestions to visit some artisans.

 After enjoying the views over the city from Piazzale Michelangelo, head to the nearby church of San Miniato al Monte to listen to monks chant their daily vespers.
 Or, go to an evening of Opera at St Mark’s Anglican Church which has turned more than one of my clients in to an opera lover!
 Or, do dinner-with-a-show at the very unique Teatro del Sale.
 Check the calendar (scroll down, it’s on the left) and see what’s on during your trip.
 Or go see an opera or other show at Florence’s gorgeous and relatively new opera house.
 Florence is a city full of students so if none of those appeal, it’s not hard to find some modern dance beats after dinner.